Species Introduction

 ✓ Expert Tip

-Use floating plants to diffuse light and create a more natural habitat.
+Use floating plants to create shaded areas and mimic their natural habitat.

 Emily Carter (verified owner) –